 Contract costs also may include estimated contract recoveries for matters such as contract changes and claims for unanticipated contract costs.
 The Company records revenue associated with these matters only when the amount of recovery can be estimated reliably and realization is probable.
-Assumed recoveries for claims included in contracts in process were not material at June 30, 2017 or 2016.
+Assumed recoveries for claims included in contracts in process were not material at June 30, 2018 or 2017.
+Total revenue recognized under contract accounting revenue arrangements was 21%, 23% and 28% of total revenue in the years ended June 30, 2018, 2017 and 2016, respectively.